Donald Oliver

-A lawyer and real estate developer, Oliver is a member of Nova Scotia's black minority.
-He is descended in part from African-American slave refugees who were resettled by the British in Canada from the United States after the War of 1812.
+A lawyer and real estate developer, Oliver was a member of Nova Scotia's black minority.
+He was descended in part from African-American slave refugees who were resettled by the British in Canada from the United States after the War of 1812.
 But his maternal grandfather, William A. White, migrated independently in 1900 from Baltimore, Maryland.
-Oliver is the nephew of Canadian opera singer Portia White, politician Bill White and labour union activist Jack White, and the cousin of political strategist Sheila White.
+Oliver was the nephew of Canadian opera singer Portia White, politician Bill White and labour union activist Jack White, and the cousin of political strategist Sheila White.

 Early life and education

 Oliver was born to Helena Isabella (White) and Clifford Harlock Oliver in Wolfville, Nova Scotia.
 He has four siblings.
 His maternal grandfather, William A. White, migrated independently in 1900 from Baltimore, Maryland, and became a Baptist minister.
 His maternal grandmother Izie Dora White (her maiden name) was born in Nova Scotia, descended from black refugees who went to Canada from the United States during the War of 1812.

 Oliver attended local schools before his undergraduate studies at Acadia University, where he graduated with a degree in philosophy in 1960, and law school at Dalhousie University.
 He was called to the Bar in 1965.